 If you're going to pull off a comeback, you need to come up with the goods.
 What better way to show the world you are back with a bang than to score your second consecutive Number 1 of the year?
 Exactly.
 Step forward, Sugababes 2.0.

 Following their triumphant comeback with electroclashing, retro mashup Freak Like Me, Mutya, Keisha and Heidi returned with another genre-defying track that was part '50s ballad, part '60s girlgroup anthem and, mainly, a pop riot.
 Written with and produced by Xenomania, who would go on to find great success with Girls Aloud, Round Round didn't make much sense lyrically but it cemented the ladies' return and, fittingly, went straight in at Number 1.

 There may have been rumours of tension in the band, but Round Round presented the trio as carefree and out for a good time.
-It was a recipe for success: Round Round was the second of six Number 1s for the band, in various guises, and has sold over 275,000 copies.
-Its parent album Angels With Dirty Faces is the band's bestselling album, with 926,000 sales.
+It was a recipe for success: Round Round was the second of six Number 1s for the band, in various guises, and has sold over 277,000 copies, and since 2014 has notched up 7.7 million streams.
+Its parent album Angels With Dirty Faces is the band's bestselling album, with 929,000 chart sales.
 View Sugababes' full Official Chart history.